 Treatment (p.
-30).-A. When there is a history of syphilis, mercury or iodide of potassium should be prescribed.
+40).-A. When there is a history of syphilis, mercury or iodide of potassium should be prescribed.

-C. On account of the severe pain with which the disease is generally accompanied, sedatives must be employed to afford relief.
-Morphine may be given internally or subcutaneously; and when there is an objection to its use, bromide of potassium, chloral, Indian hemp, or some other sedative may be substituted.
-As it is usually necessary to continue the sedative treatment for a length of time, it is advisable occasionally to change the drug selected.

-D. Perfect rest is necessary, and it is generally requisite to confine the patient for many months to the recumbent position.
-He should not be allowed to leave his couch so long as severe pain follows the effort at exertion.
+- C. On account of the severe pain with which the disease is generally accompanied, sedatives must be employed to afford relief.
+Morphia may be given internally or subcutaneously; and when there is an objection to its use, bromide of potassium, chloral, Indian hemp, or some other sedative, may be substituted.
+As it is usually necessary to continue the sedative treatment for a length of time, it is advisable occasionally to change the drug selected. - D. Perfect rest is necessary, and it is generally requisite to confine the patient for many months to the recumbent position.
+He should not be allowed to leave his couch, so long as severe pain follows the effort at exertion. - H. Great relief is often afforded by counter-irritation applied to the spine.
+Blisters and stimulating liniments may be used; or, if the pains are severe, the thermic hammer, or the actual cautery, may be employed.
+Wasting of the muscles requires the application of galvanism or of massage.